stefmolin/stefmolin.github.io/app/_posts/blog/travel/2024/europython.md

 ---

 Eight hours of constant context switching with the Data Morph sprint was so exhausting that I had to take a mental health day on Sunday.
-I slept in and then went to tour the Prague Jewish Quarter<sup>4</sup> before grabbing an early dinner at another Michelin Guide restaurant: [Cafe Imperial](https://guide.michelin.com/us/en/prague/prague/restaurant/cafe-imperial).
+I slept in and then went to tour the Prague Jewish Quarter<sup id="footnote-4"><a href="#footnotes">4</a></sup> before grabbing an early dinner at another Michelin Guide restaurant: [Cafe Imperial](https://guide.michelin.com/us/en/prague/prague/restaurant/cafe-imperial).

 After dinner, I went over to the Prague Orloj (astronomical clock) and joined the final tour of the day inside City Hall (unplanned), which I found fascinating.
 During the tour, I learned what was different about the Old Town Square from the first time I went to Prague in 2016 (I had the feeling that something was very different when I went in 2023, but couldn't put my finger on it): the monument in the bottom right of the photo below (called [the Marian Column](https://en.wikipedia.org/wiki/Marian_column_(Prague))) wasn't there &ndash; it was re-erected in 2020 after being torn down in 1918.